dwrobel/flatcam/README.md

 - created a new menu entry in the File menu named Recent projects that will hold the recent projects and the previous "Recent files" will hold only the previous loaded files
 - updated all translations for the new strings
 - fixed bug recently introduced that when changing the units in the Edit -> Preferences it did not converted the values
+- fixed another bug that when selecting an Excellon object after disabling it it crashed the app
 - RELEASE 8.92

 30.07.2019